krakenjs/anemone-machina/README.md

 - `_locals`

 ### Handling redirects and route not found errors on the server side
-While using react-router, it matches the url to a component based on the app's defined routes. react-engine captures the redirects and not-found cases that are encountered while trying to run the react-router's [match function on the server side](https://github.com/reactjs/react-router/blob/master/docs/guides/ServerRendering.md).
+While using react-router, it matches the url to a component based on the app's defined routes. anemone-machina captures the redirects and not-found cases that are encountered while trying to run the react-router's [match function on the server side](https://github.com/reactjs/react-router/blob/master/docs/guides/ServerRendering.md).

 To handle the above during the lifecycle of a request, add an error type check in your express error middleware.
-The following are the three types of error that get thrown by react-engine:
+The following are the three types of error that get thrown by anemone-machina:

 Error Type           | Description
 -------------------- | --------------------------------------------------------